The Best Tracker Funds

 – Warren Buffett

 Warren Buffet’s words are extremely insightful.
 Humans love to complicate things, especially when it comes to investing.
 The investing world is complicated by design after all.
+In the UK, there are over 2,000 different unit trusts and in the USA, over 7,500 mutual funds.

 I once spoke with a financial adviser who argued I was wrong about tracker funds and told me that you get what you pay for with actively managed funds.
 I questioned exactly what I was getting for all those active management fees and fund manager salaries I was paying and eventually told him I respectfully disagreed to which he responded, “Well, people don’t want tracker funds, they are too boring”.